jp-embedded/tesla-cron/README.md

 tesla-cron is a linux cron job which runs each hour and starts charging of your tesla when prices are cheapest.

 - Can be configured with google calendar/ical links to ensure tesla is charged before next calender event with a "[T]" tag in the title.
+- Tesla Cron set the car's "scheduled departure" to match the next calendar event.
+This ensures the Tesla will charge even if Tesla Cron or the car goes offline.
+- Tesla Cron will not overrule and stop charging if you start charging manually, so you can still use the Tesla App as before.
 - Currently hardcoded for prices at "DK2" zone (which is in denmark)
 - Tesla is only woken up when charging is possibly started.